-Your child has high blood pressure.
+Your child’s health-care provider may recommend that you check your child’s blood pressure at home.
 Learn about blood pressure, instructions for taking blood pressure at home and what to do if it is too high or low.

 Learn about the causes and treatment of hypertension, or high blood pressure.